 Group J: Congo DR, Benin, Madagascar, Tanzania

-Round Three: The 10 group winners will be drawn into head-to-head, two-legged ties for one of the five places at the World Cup.
-Fixtures to be played in March 2022.
+Round Three: The 10 group winners were drawn into five head-to-head, two-legged ties to earn one of the five places at the World Cup.

 ASIA (AFC; 4.5 PLACES)

-The first two rounds of qualifying are exactly the same as four years ago.
+The first two rounds of qualifying were completed exactly the same as four years ago.

 Round One: The 12 lowest ranked nations played two-legged ties in June 2019.
 Guam, Macau, Mongolia, Timor-Leste, Bangladesh and Cambodia advanced.

-Round Two: The six winners from the first round joined the other 34 Asian nations, drawn into eight groups of five teams -- also played as qualifiers for the 2023 Asian Cup finals (for this reason World Cup hosts Qatar will take part).
+Round Two: The six winners from the first round joined the other 34 Asian nations, drawn into eight groups of five teams -- also played as qualifiers for the 2023 Asian Cup finals (for this reason World Cup hosts Qatar took part).

 Group A: China, Syria, Philippines, Maldives, Guam

 Group B: Australia, Jordan, Chinese Taipei, Kuwait, Nepal